You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 Our economy at its worst is the best in the world.

-There is more excitement, there is more affluence and prosperity than anywhere else in the world.
+At our worst, when we're in a dip, there is more opportunity, there is more excitement, there is more affluence and prosperity than anywhere else in the world for everybody.

-For everybody, the opportunity at our worst.
+The opportunity at our worst.

-Of course, everybody gets conditioned and most people haven't traveled to genuine areas of poverty and just absolute destitution.
+Of course, everybody gets conditioned, and most people haven't traveled to genuine areas of poverty and just absolute destitution.

 And so the expectations measured against their own lives in this country.

-And I'm not trying to be parent here and say, hey, you know, they're starving in China, eat everything on your plate, little kid.
+And I'm not trying to be parent here and say, hey, you know, starving in China, eat everything on your plate, little kid.

-Uh but it it all of these never-ending assaults on the decency and the goodness of this country offend the hell out of me.
+But all of these never-ending assaults on the decency and the goodness of this country offend the hell out of me.

-Uh, it can't, it can't help but have an effect when it's daily and numerous times a day.
+And the fact that this never-ending assault obviously has an effect, it can't help but have an effect when it's daily and numerous times a day.

 You know, what's the difference?